It's your history - don't just learn it, LIVE it!

 We prefer that pickups be made during normal business hours, but can sometimes make alternate arrangements.

-Make sure you call or email for directions.
+Make sure you email for directions.
 If you use mapquest or yahoo maps and are coming from south of here, it will send you up a road that isn't really a road anymore.
 Very often, GPS gets people lost too.
 Yeah, GPS gadgets are great for finding the nearest McDonalds when you are cruising the suburbs, but we are sort of out in the woods here and I've had to go and rescue more that one person whose GPS led them around in circles and they end up in the wrong town.

 Back to top